The Beauty and the Beast remake is being hailed as progressive, but the studio’s animation vault is filled with queer subtext.

 While it’s possible to argue that this message was diluted by the relationship between Princess Anna and Kristof, Moana is immune from such criticism because directors Jon Musker and Ron Clements removed the love interest from the story entirely.
 This makes Moana arguably the first truly independent princess.
 Her journey and idea of success is tethered to her finding herself.
 She doesn’t need male approval, and while Dwayne Johnson’s Maui reluctantly helps her on her quest, he remains a supporting player.

-It is Moana’s journey, and her film is Disney finally delivering on the promise its narrative gives the LGBT+ community.
+It is Moana’s journey, and her film is Disney finally delivering on the promise its narrative gives the LGBTQ+ community.
 It is a Disney film wholeheartedly about finding out who you are.

 Published 16 Mar 2017

 Inspired by Todd Haynes’ Carol, explore our potted history of great films that depict gay lives on screen.

 By Matt Packer

 Legendary animator Floyd Norman tells the inside story of how a Disney classic was made.

 A recent convention saw newly empowered fans take a stand against cynical queer representation.